Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-07-SlowFast Networks for Video Recognition.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/1812.03982.pdf
 code_url:
-summary: "We introduce SlowFast networks for video recognition, featuring a Slow pathway for spatial semantics at low frame rates and a Fast pathway for motion details at high frame rates.
-The Fast pathway's efficiency is achieved through reduced channel capacity, yet it effectively captures temporal information.
-Our models significantly enhance action classification and detection, achieving top accuracy on benchmarks like Kinetics, Charades, and AVA.
-Code is available at: https://github.com/facebookresearch/SlowFast."
+summary: "This paper introduces SlowFast networks, a new convolutional architecture for video recognition tasks.
+These networks have two pathways: a Slow pathway operating at low frame rates to capture spatial semantics, and a Fast pathway working at high frame rates with reduced channel capacity to efficiently capture motion details.
+The SlowFast models achieve top accuracy on major video benchmarks like Kinetics, Charades, and AVA, significantly improving performance for action classification and detection tasks."
 ---